OmniSharp/omnisharp-emacs/README.md

 omnisharp-emacs in your normal coding sessions.
 There is an example configuration for evil-mode included in the project.

-### Using Cygwin on Windows?
-Cygwin paths need to be converted on the server side for the OmniSharp server to handle them correctly.
-See the server side configuration file [config-cygwin.json][] that has example configuration for Cygwin environments and use the example path replacements by renaming that file to `config.json`.

 * * * * *

 Pull requests welcome!